 - Fire Extinguishers: Keep fire extinguishers in your kitchen and near electrical panels.
 Make sure your family knows how to use them.

 - Emergency Plan: Have an emergency plan in case of electrical fires or other emergencies.
 Ensure everyone in your household knows how to shut off power at the main electrical panel.

 - Keep Electrical Panels Accessible: Ensure that your electrical panel is easily accessible and not obstructed by furniture or other items.

-By following these electrical safety practices, you can help protect your home and family from electrical hazards in Green Tree, Pennsylvania, or any other location.
-Electrical safety is essential for preventing fires, electrical shocks, and other potential dangers.
+By following these electrical safety practices, you can help protect your home and family from electrical hazards in Baldwin Township.